dev-nicolasv/dev-nicolasv/README.md

 With over **8 years of end-to-end hardware and firmware experience**, I specialize in taking products from **concept and prototype** to **field-ready deployment**.

 I do not just write code.
-I engineer **complete embedded solutions** that can survive:
+I engineer **complete embedded solutions** that can survive noisy signals, remote operation, industrial constraints, low-power requirements, harsh environments, and firmware recovery scenarios.

-- noisy signals
-- remote operation
-- industrial constraints
-- low-power requirements
-- harsh environments
-- firmware recovery scenarios

 > **Embedded firmware is not only about making hardware work.
 > It is about making it keep working in the real world.**